 Part of the art was the ability to smoke the salmon to preserve it, but not leave a heavily smoked flavour.
 The Scots tradition at the time was in more heavily smoked fish like kippers or Arbroath smokies but the Scots did not generally smoke salmon at all. (from Forman and Field)

 How to Make Cold Smoked Salmon at Home

 You don’t need a smoker at home to enjoy your own homemade smoked salmon.

 The Crawleys would fish for salmon on their own estate and had space for a smoke house.
-The best I can muster is our annual family fishing trip off the Alaskan coast.
+My family annually fishes off the Alaskan coast.
 I come home with hundreds of pounds of salmon which is perfect for smoking.
 I save money by preparing the salmon at home, using smoked salt instead of smoking.